tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/intrusion-detection-protection.md

-# Module 11: Security-Intrusion Detection
+# Module 8-2: Compliance and Security-Intrusion Detection and Prevention

 **Goal:** Use global alerts to notify security and operations teams about unsanctioned or suspicious activity.